Manchester United F.C.: Post-Ferguson decline (2013–present)

 On 18 April 2021, Manchester United announced they were joining 11 other European clubs as founding members of the European Super League, a proposed 20-team competition intended to rival the UEFA Champions League.
 The announcement drew a significant backlash from supporters, other clubs, media partners, sponsors, players and the UK Government, forcing the club to withdraw just two days later.
 The failure of the project led to the resignation of executive vice-chairman Ed Woodward, while resultant protests against Woodward and the Glazer family led to a pitch invasion ahead of a league match against Liverpool on 2 May 2021, which saw the first postponement of a Premier League game due to supporter protests in the competition's history.

-On the pitch, United equalled their own record for the biggest win in Premier League history with a 9–0 win over Southampton on 2 February 2021, but ended the season with defeat on penalties in the UEFA Europa League Final against Villarreal, going four straight seasons without a trophy.
+On the pitch, United equalled their own record for the biggest win in Premier League history with a 9–0 win over Southampton on 2 February 2021, but ended the season with defeat on penalties in the UEFA Europa League final against Villarreal, going four straight seasons without a trophy.
 On 20 November 2021, Solskjær left his role as manager.
 Former midfielder Michael Carrick took charge for the next three games, before the appointment of Ralf Rangnick as interim manager until the end of the season.

 On 21 April 2022, Erik ten Hag was appointed as the manager from the end of the 2021–22 season, signing a contract until June 2025 with the option of extending for a further year.
-On 23 May 2022, Mitchell van der Gaag and Steve McClaren were confirmed as Ten Hag's assistant coaches.
-Ten Hag won Manchester United the 2022–23 EFL Cup against Newcastle United, winning 2–0.
-On 5 March 2023, the club suffered their joint-heaviest defeat to rivals Liverpool at Anfield in a 7–0 defeat.
+Under Ten Hag, Manchester United won the 2022–23 EFL Cup, defeating Newcastle United in the final to end their longest period without a trophy since a six-year span between 1977 and 1983.
+On 5 March 2023, the club suffered their joint-heaviest defeat, losing 7–0 to rivals Liverpool at Anfield.
+At the end of the following season, the club finished eighth in the Premier League, their lowest league finish since the 1989–90 season, but went on to beat cross-city rivals Manchester City 2–1 in the FA Cup final, to win their 13th FA Cup title.
+On 28 October 2024, Manchester United sacked Erik ten Hag with the club 14th in the Premier League and having recorded just four wins all season.

+On 1 November 2024, Manchester United announced that they would be appointing Sporting CP boss Ruben Amorim as head coach from 11 November 2024.
+They finished the season 15th in the Premier League, their worst league campaign since their relegation in 1973–74.
+The club reached the UEFA Europa League final, but lost 1–0 to Tottenham Hotspur.